girishsukukumar/FreeRTOSexamples/MemoryManagement/README.md

 FreeRTOS allocates RAM each time a kernel object is created, and frees RAM each time a kernel object is deleted.
 This policy reduces design and planning effort, simplifies the API, and minimizes the RAM footprint.

 ## 2. Scope of Dynamic Memory Allocation in FreeRTOS
+Memory can be allocated using the standard C library malloc() and free() functions, but they may not be suitable, or appropriate, for one or more of the following reasons:
+ They are not always available on small embedded systems.
+ Their implementation can be relatively large, taking up valuable code space.
+ They are rarely thread-safe.
+ They are not deterministic; the amount of time taken to execute the functions will differ from call to call.
+ They can suffer from fragmentation1.
+ They can complicate the linker configuration.
+ They can be the source of difficult to debug errors if the heap space is allowed to grow into memory used by other variables.

 ## 3. Memory Allocation schemes in FreeRTOS